ska-telescope/developer.skatelescope.org/src/tools/monitoring-dashboards/stfc-performance-env.rst

 At the moment, VPN credentials are sent individually and can be requested by sending an email or Slack message on `#team-system-support <https://skao.slack.com/archives/CEMF9HXUZ>`_ channel for System Team specific services.

-- Guide on how to connect to the private network using VPN: https://engageska-portugal.pt/theme/files/vpn-guide.pdf

 Access to the OpenStack platform (Virtualization)
 =================================================
 .. image:: ../images/openstack-login.png